A BIT ABOUT US

 Drafting the report has been undertaken by Dr Julie Lawson, Honorary Associate Professor, Centre for Urban Research at RMIT University in co-operation with a team of authors including Professor Holger Wallbaum, Professor of sustainable building at Chalmers University of Technology in Gothenburg (Sweden), Michelle Norris (University College Dublin; Irish Housing Finance Agency), Kat Grimsley (George Mason School of Business) andSergio Nasarre-Aznar (UNESCO Housing Chair at the University Rovira i Virgili).

-The final draft will be completed in mid-2021 and the Final document will be presented to the UNECE Ministerial meeting in Geneva (October 2021).
+The final report was presented at the UNECE Ministerial meeting in Geneva (October 2021).